bridgecrew-perf6/ecr_portainer/README.rst

 Caveats
 ----

-* For some reason, the enviroment: tag is set on the stack file, however, it is not set during deploy.
+* For some reason, the enviroment: tag is set on the stack file, however, the enviroment variables are not set inside the portainer container.
 It has to be manually set for now.
-* In case you want to test out, enter portainer console under Containers > portainer container:
+* In case you want to test it out, attach a new console to the container.
+In Portainer go to Containers > Click the 'portainer' container > Attach:

 .. code-block:: bash